-News: This pattern will be updated to my current pattern writing standards in autumn 2015 (sorry for the delay - if you have recently bought this, you will receive the update automatically!)
+News: This pattern will be updated to my current pattern writing standards in spring 2016 (sorry for the delay - if you have recently bought this, you will receive the update automatically!)

 A casual rectangular summer top that knits up quickly in a crisp linen or cotton yarn.
 The mesh part with the wide short sleeves provides both visual interest and a cooling effect on hot days.
 Wear it over a tank top in the city, or over a bikini on the beach!

 The top is knitted sideways and consists of an identical front and back piece (optional higher neckline on the back).
 Alternatively, it can be worked in four pieces, with the option of using different yarns for the mesh part and lower body.

 The mesh consists of a simple four-row pattern repeat, and the lower body employs irregular purl ridges for an organic stripe effect.

 Other required techniques: crocheted or backstitch seam (alternatively grafting or three-needle bind off), mattress stitch seam, picking up stitches for the neckline finishing.

 XS = 66 cm / 26”; S= 76 cm / 30”; M = 86 cm / 34”; L = 96 cm / 38”; XL = 106 cm / 42”